Countable sets versus sets that are countable in Reverse Mathematics: Introduction

 Now, there are (at least) two possible definitions of `countable set', namely based on \emph{injections to $\N$} (Kunen \cite{kunen}) and \emph{bijections to $\N$} (Hrbacek-Jech \cite{hrbacekjech}).
 Hereafter, we shall \textbf{always} refer to the former as `countable' and to the latter as `strongly countable', as laid down in Definition \ref{standard}.
+This naming is merely a matter of convenience: we do not claim that injections or bijections to $\N$ constitute the `standard' or `mainstream' definition of countable set.
+We discuss this and related topics in Section \ref{bauer}, where we also discuss the grand(er) scheme of things.

 On a related note, we have studied the properties of \emph{nets} in \cite{samcie19, samwollic19,samnetspilot}.
 Since nets are the generalisation of sequences to (possibly) uncountable index sets, it is a natural question whether there is a difference between nets with countable index sets on one hand, and sequences on the other hand.
 As noted in \cite{boermet}, Dieudonn\'e formulates a (rather abstract) theorem in \cite{godknows} that is \emph{true} for sequences but \emph{false} for nets indexed by countable index sets.